 Injured workers suffer not only the physical pain from their injury or illness but also the anxiety of missed paychecks and mounting medical expenses.

-Pennsylvania workers’ compensation is a state-mandated financial safety net that will cover medical expenses, including your diagnosis and treatment of your work-related injury or illness.
-It also can pay out wage loss benefits also temporary disability payments while you recover and are you are unable to work.
+Pennsylvania workers’ compensation is a state-mandated financial safety net that will cover medical expenses, including the diagnosis and treatment of your work-related injury or illness.
+It can also pay out wage loss benefits, as well as temporary disability payments, while you recover and are unable to work.

 The Pennsylvania Workers’ Compensation Act legally requires all employers to carry workers’ compensation insurance for their employees.
 Most employers purchase their insurance through an insurance company.